10UWP/The-Cognitive-and-ML-List/README.md

 - [Distributed skipgram mixture](https://github.com/Microsoft/distributed_skipgram_mixture): Distributed algorithm for multi-sense word embedding.

-[Bot Builder SDK](https://github.com/Microsoft/BotBuilder) The Microsoft Bot Builder SDK is one of three main components of the Microsoft Bot Framework.
-The Microsoft Bot Framework provides just what you need to build and connect intelligent bots that interact naturally wherever your users are talking, from text/SMS to Skype, Slack, Office 365 mail and other popular services. http://botframework.com - Bots (or conversation agents) are rapidly becoming an integral part of one’s digital experience – they are as vital a way for users to interact with a service or application as is a web site or a mobile experience.
-Developers writing bots all face the same problems: bots require basic I/O; they must have language and dialog skills; and they must connect to users – preferably in any conversation experience and language the user chooses.
-The Bot Framework provides tools to easily solve these problems and more for developers e.g., automatic translation to more than 30 languages, user and conversation state management, debugging tools, an embeddable web chat control and a way for users to discover, try, and add bots to the conversation experiences they love.

-[AzureBot](https://github.com/Microsoft/AzureBot) This is the source code which runs the Microsoft AzureBot.
-The AzureBot isn't public yet, but stay tuned. http://aka.ms/AzureBot - The AzureBot was created to improve the productivity of any developer, admin, or team working with Azure.
-It is not currently publicly available, but you can follow our Developer Set Up to run it yourself and contribute.
-This first implementation focuses on authenticating to the user's Azure subscription, selecting and switching subscriptions, starting and stopping RM-based virtual machines, and listing and starting Azure Automation runbooks.

 [Project Malmo](https://github.com/Microsoft/malmo) Project Malmo is a platform for Artificial Intelligence experimentation and research built on top of Minecraft.
 We aim to inspire a new generation of research into challenging new problems presented by this unique environment. --- For installation instructions, scroll down to *Getting Started* below, or visit the project page for more information: https://www.microsoft.com/en-us/research/project/project-malmo/